altafshaikh/Atm-System/README.md

 # Atm-System
-In this Project I have demonstrate Working Of Atm.All Transactions like Deposit,Withdraw,Balance transfer,Change pin,Check Balance and One ADMIN PANEL to ADD Customers and To View How Many Customers Exists.This is v1 I hope You Like It.THANK YOU.
+In this Project I have demonstrate Working Of Atm.All Transactions like Deposit,Withdraw,Balance transfer,Change pin,Check Balance and One ADMIN PANEL to ADD Customers and To View How Many Customers Exists.This is v1 I hope You Will Like It.THANK YOU.

+***************NOTE****************
+To use this project use have to create database in MySql to store and retrieve data.

+like this:

+DATABASE name:atm
+table name : details
+mysql root name:root
+pass:root(in my case u can give ur own) connection name:localhost port:3306

+table's coloumn name:
+id,username,password,email,address,mob_no,balance